melt-umn/ableC-tensors/learn_ableC_tensors/special_tensor_syntax.md

   <dd><i>Parameters: tensorOne and tensorTwo have to be Tensors of equal shape.</i></dd>
   <dd>Performs matrix multiplication on tenOne and tenTwo.
 Because <b>*</b> is already overloaded to represent the multiplication of corresponding elements of two Tensors, <b>**</b> is being used to calculate traditional matrix multiplication on two Tensors.</dd>
 </d1>

+## Next?

+Documentation for the rest of ableC-tensors functions (ignoring what is in this file and the Tensors and Intervals file) can be found [here](https://github.umn.edu/melt/ableC-tensors/blob/master/learn_ableC_tensors/useful_tensor_functions.md).